 If you make this chicken risotto, I would LOVE it if you tagged me on Instagram!
 I love re-posting your pictures to my stories!
 And if you have any specific questions, feel free to reach out to me directly!
 Happy risotto making!

-- 1 cup farmhouse cheddar cheese grated from a block
+- 1 cup Cheddar Cheese grated from a block

-- 2 Tbsp. chopped chives finely chopped, for garnish
+- 2 Tbsp. finely chopped Chives for garnish

 - Chop the bacon into small pieces, about 1/2" in size.
 In a large sauté pan, cook the bacon over medium heat until browned and crunchy, then use a slotted spoon to transfer it to a plate lined with paper towels.